 PIs and personnel approved by IACUC to provide animal care are subject to routine oversight by DAR or AACUP.

-If a disaster limits viable housing and resources, the DAR director and/or veterinarians will assess animal colonies to determine priority status affecting distribution of resources.
+If a disaster limits viable housing and resources, the ACP-LAB director and/or veterinarians will assess animal colonies to determine priority status affecting distribution of resources.

-This policy applies to the procurement of all animals (including fish and birds) maintained in Division of Animal Resources (DAR) facilities.
+This policy applies to the procurement of all animals (including fish and birds) maintained in Animal Care Program - Laboratory Animals (ACP-LAB, formerly DAR) facilities.
 Procurement of animals from off-campus sources or animal transfers between campus research and teaching protocols require approval in advance via the Animal Request Form.

 Adverse events or unexpected outcomes for animals assigned to approved protocols must be reported to the appropriate veterinary staff and to the IACUC.